A Walgreens Pharmacist Refused To Fill A Woman’s Prescription For Miscarriage Medication, Citing Beliefs

 — azcentral (@azcentral) June 24, 2018

-Though there were other pharmacists and techs behind the counter that day, Arteaga says that the pharmacist on duty was not going to allow her to leave the building without her medicine, according to the Arizona Republic.
+Though there were other pharmacists and techs behind the counter that day, Arteaga says that the pharmacist on duty was not going to allow her to leave the building with her medicine, according to the Arizona Republic.

 “I couldn’t believe what he was telling me.
 He has no idea what it’s like to want nothing more than to carry a child to full term and be unable to do so.”